Newgarden-Solutions/liqpay/README.md

+### SUPER EARLY DEVELOPMENT STAGE, USE WITH CAUTION!

 ## LiqPay

-(LiqPay)[https://www.liqpay.ua/en] payment service wrapper library.
+[LiqPay](https://www.liqpay.ua/en) payment service wrapper library to be used on a client or server side dart.

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

 ## Features